oconnedk/javascript-get-started/guide/language-basics.md

 ```

 Now, we have newly-declared *variables*, ```ipAddressIsNumeric``` which have the values: `false` and `true`, because the constant `"216.58.206.78"` is not a number, but the constant string `"216"` *can* be coalesced (more on that later) into a number.

+Both of the variables have the values `true` or `false` because they were *assigned* the result of the function call which *returned* the boolean value.

 ### Operators and Assignments